zoybug/fresh-milk-or/README.md

 This repository is an adapted public version of a course project.
 It preserves the main idea and learning purpose of the original work, but some details, datasets, methods, and presentation elements have been modified for sharing and educational use.

 This work is provided in good faith as a reference only and should not be copied or submitted as academic work by others.
+Thank you!